Böhmermann affair: Böhmermann's reaction

 On 8 April Böhmermann asked Peter Altmaier, Federal Minister of the German Chancellery, for succor.
 "I would like to live in a country where the exploration of the limits of satire is allowed, desired and the subject of a civil society debate", he wrote on Twitter.
 He would not ask for help, but wished to plead for "considering my artistic approach and my position, even if it is contentious", Böhmermann added.
 Altmaier replied that he would answer when he was back in Berlin, but did not subsequently respond.
 Furthermore, Böhmermann engaged the well-known media lawyer Christian Schertz, who criticized Merkel and the German federal government among others for not respecting the separation of powers in Germany.
 Böhmermann himself on 16 April announced a 4-week pause of his TV and radio activities, which was confirmed by his channel ZDF.
-The next edition of Neo Magazin Royale is to be filmed on 12 May.
+The filming of the next edition of Neo Magazin Royale was delayed until 12 May.

 In an interview with Die Zeit on 3 May, Böhmermann sharply criticized Angela Merkel.
 "The chancellor must not waver when it comes to freedom and human rights", he said.
 "But instead she filleted me, served me to a neurotic despot for tea and made me become a German Ai Weiwei."
 His "belief" was shaken, "that every person in Germany has a non-negotiable, inalienable right to exercise certain basic rights: the freedom of art and the freedom of expression."
 Merkel did "obviously not think for a moment" about the poem, which he said was only an illustration of an insult: "It was much too dumb for me to insult Erdogan.
 I think, anyone can see this from the stupid smear poem."
 Böhmermann claimed that he had not even written it himself.